cnnickolay/forex-trader/README.md

 Existing java libraries for calculating those indicators are extremely ugly, so I had no choice but to reinvent the wheel here.
 #### Trading strategies
-So far there is nothing implemented, I only started playing around with data.
-I'm trying MACD on 5-minute candles and having some decent results.
+I'm implementing some basic scalpers right now

 Later I might try some Machine Learning techniques with Apache Spark.

 ### Contact
 If you want to contribute with good ideas, email to me and let's discuss getting rich strategies.